Asherah

-Asherah (/ˈæʃərə/; אֲשֵׁרָה; 𐎀𐎘𐎗𐎚; 𒀀𒅆𒋥; Qatabanian: 𐩱𐩻𐩧𐩩 ʾṯrt) was a goddess in ancient Semitic religions.
+Asherah (/ˈæʃərə/; אֲשֵׁרָה; 𐎀𐎘𐎗𐎚; 𒀀𒅆𒋥; 𐩱𐩻𐩧𐩩) was a goddess in ancient Semitic religions.
 She also appears in Hittite writings as Ašerdu(š) or Ašertu(š) (𒀀𒊺𒅕𒌈), and as Athirat in Ugarit as the consort of ʾEl.
 Asherah was a major goddess in ancient Northwest Semitic cultures, often associated with fertility, motherhood, and sacred trees.
+Asherah was the goddess of the sea while "her husband El" was the god of 'heaven.'

-Asherah was sometimes called Elat, the feminine equivalent of El, and held titles such as “holy” (qdš), “lady” (rbt), or “progenitress of the gods” (qnyt ỉlm).
-Asherah’s iconography frequently depicted her with pronounced sexual features, often combined with tree motifs like date palms, highlighting her role as a fertility goddess.
+Asherah was sometimes called Elat, the feminine equivalent of El, and held titles such as "holy" (qdš), "lady" (rbt), or "progenitress of the gods" (qnyt ỉlm).
+Asherah's iconography frequently depicted her with pronounced sexual features, often combined with tree motifs like date palms, highlighting her role as a fertility goddess.
 Some artifacts, such as the Revadim Asherah figurines, illustrate her suckling children or displaying sexual imagery, emphasizing her maternal and generative symbolism.
 Her worship may also be reflected in asherah poles, cultic objects frequently mentioned in the Hebrew Bible, though scholars debate whether these represent the goddess herself or sacred symbols.

-Asherah’s influence extended across regions including Israel and Judah, Philistia, Egypt, and Arabia, appearing under different names and roles.
-In ancient Palestine, she may have been considered a consort of Yahweh, as suggested by inscriptions at Kuntillet Ajrud and Khirbet el-Qom, though interpretations vary, and some scholars argue these references describe cultic objects rather than the goddess.
+Asherah's influence extended across regions including Israel and Judah, Philistia, Egypt, and Arabia, appearing under different names and roles.
+In the ancient Levant, she may have been considered a consort of Yahweh, as suggested by inscriptions at Kuntillet Ajrud and Khirbet el-Qom, though interpretations vary, and some scholars argue these references describe cultic objects rather than the goddess.
 Similarities with other goddesses, such as Shapshu, Hathor, and Qetesh, suggest her image and attributes influenced surrounding cultures.
 Asherah was also linked to sacred fertility rites, which may have included women of status in ritual activities, though the association with temple prostitution is now debated.
 Over time, monotheistic reforms suppressed her worship, and in later texts, references to Asherah were increasingly translated as groves or sacred trees rather than directly as a goddess.

 Name

 Etymology

 Some have sought a common-noun meaning of her name, especially in Ugaritic appellation rabat athirat yam, only found in the Baal Cycle.
-But an Ugaritic homophone's meaning doesn't equate to an etymon, especially if the name is older than Ugaritic.
+But an Ugaritic homophone's meaning does not equate to an etymon, especially if the name is older than Ugaritic.
 There is no hypothesis for rabat athirat yam without significant issues, and if Asherah were a word from Ugarit, it would be pronounced differently.

 The common Northwest Semitic root ʾṯr (cf أثر) means "trace, way".